 However, people are now facing high risk of attacks from wild animals including wild boar and hedgehog because the military has disarmed the populace, leaving villagers defenseless.

-Mir Nawaz, a young man in his early 40 who owns a small farm told me: “A boar attacked a woman and a child in Makin hamlet, leaving them badly injured.
+Mir Nawaz, a man in his early 40s who owns a small farm, told me: “A boar attacked a woman and a child in Makin hamlet, leaving them badly injured.
 They were rushed to a hospital in critical condition.”

-Another problem of concern among the tribal people is the prevalent of unexploded (Improvised Explosive Devices (IEDs), leaving many males and females paralyzed.
+Another problem of concern among the tribal people is the prevalent of unexploded IEDs (Improvised Explosive Devices), leaving many people paralyzed.

 However, when I looked at damaged homes, the weed-strewn pastures, and the contaminated water channels, I felt like Waziristan is a bride robbed of her virginity.